bleaktwig/yuadrem-wiki/docs/religions/tanethism_pantheon.md

 Gathoz is the god of secrecy and murder.
 While her name in life is unknown, she is the assassin who battled and killed Olag through Tetrachromacy<!-- TODO.
 Link. -->.
 Now, she is often attributed to murders where the perpetrator was never found.
 She is depicted as a kinless being with a shifting face and body.

 #### Havetish
 Havetish is the god of both leadership and tyranny.
-As a mortal they were Qina, the barskin warlord who led their kin against the marsets in the Babanian Wars.
+As a mortal they were Qina, the barskin warlord who led their kin against the imates in the Babanian Wars.
 As a god, they are depicted with an uncharacteristic golden armor and a purpleheart spear.

 #### Mziva
 Mziva is the god of self sacrifice.
-As a mortal, she was a marset who led her colony to salvation during the Ededeian Genocide, at the cost of her own life.
+As a mortal, she was a imate who led her colony to salvation during the Ededeian Genocide, at the cost of her own life.
 She is now depicted with golden hair and clothes made of flowers.

 --------------------------------------------------------------------------------
 ## Illuminants